 #16 – Congress Bridge

 Why it’s so awesome: It’s fairly rare to see wild animals within a big city, much less a huge colony of them.
 The bat colony that lives on the Congress Avenue Bridge includes about 1.5 million Brazilian free-tail bats.
 Every night the bats swarm out from under the bridge in search of food, and this is an Austin place to visit.
 It’s one of the most spectacular and unusual things to do in Austin.

 What to do there: The best time to see the bat colony is on hot, dry nights in August, when the bats fly out together.
-Just make sure that you aren’t standing in their flight path.
+Just make sure that you aren’t standing in their flight path and that you’ve got a reusable travel water bottle with you.
 There are several points you can watch from without the worry of getting a bat tangled in your hair.
 So, to find the best viewing spot, head to the information kiosk on the north bank of the river, just east of the bridge, for more detailed information.

 #17 – Casa Neverlandia